gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 export default ({ data }) => {
   console.log(data)
-  // The next line is where the code drills deeper into the data structure to finally get to photos, at the end of the line.
-In order to create the correct order here, follow the structure of the GraphQL query you already created and pay attention to which fields are objects and which are arrays. const photos = data.allContentfulPhotoGallery.edges[0].node.photos console.log(photos)
+  // The next line is where the code drills deeper into the data structure to finally get to photos.
+  // In order to create the correct order here, follow the structure of the GraphQL query. const photos = data.allContentfulPhotoGallery.edges[0].node.photos console.log(photos)